 It can be very difficult for people to ease the panic of a low blood glucose episode.
 Some describe this episode like feeling suffocated, dazed, and even drunk.
 However, all the symptoms vary from person to person.

 For one patient with often low blood sugar episodes, Kerri Spalding, her symptoms were never the same.
-They kept changing through the years.
+They kept changing over the years.
 When she was a child, she felt like her mouth was going numb.

 As the years went by, the symptoms drastically changed.
 Kerri says that when she was in college, she was losing her ability to hear whenever her blood sugar would drop too low.

 At times, when she became older and her blood sugar was extremely low, she felt as if she was in the bottom of a well and when she was shouting up from it, she felt like no one can hear her cries for help.
 Lows, in general, leave her dazed and confused.

 She simply can’t act like herself.
 In fact, she feels as if she is on a 3-second delay with whatever she is doing.
 Everything, even the simplest things become difficult to do.
 After some time, whenever her blood sugar was low, she couldn’t hear.